 - decade

 The field is the timestamp or interval value that the date_trunc function truncates.
-The return value of the field is timestamp or interval.
+The return value of the field is a timestamp or an interval.

 Also Read: PostgreSQL TO_NUMBER() function

-In Postgresql, to truncate minutes from timestamp and interval, pass the first argument to date_trunc function as a minute.
+In PostgreSQL, to truncate minutes from a timestamp and interval, pass the first argument to the date_trunc function as a minute.

 Use the below command to truncate the minute part from the timestamp of the United States :